 "This has tripled usage, putting information where people go, say accessible from tablets and smartphones, touchscreens in production areas.

-The firm's proprietary software, Promapp, delivered over the internet, is claimed to make it easy to create, navigate through and revise, expand or change business processes.
+The firm's proprietary software, Nintex Promapp, delivered over the internet, is claimed to make it easy to create, navigate through and revise, expand or change business processes.

 "It provides an intuitive online process repository, an integrated process mapping tool and a process improvement toolset," the firm said.
 "Our success has stemmed from a central philosophy – that expressing and managing process knowledge can be kept simple, and that this information is crucial in sustaining an on-going culture of process improvement.